-BUSN 1201 Career Preparation .1 ISTC 1013IT Principles and Practices .3 Comput ter Programming Core (12 credit hours) PROG 1014 Concepts of Programming .4 PROG 1214 Database Concepts for Programming .4 PROG 2124 Database Programming and Development .4
+BUSN 1201Career Preparation

+ISTC 1113Cybersecurity Essentials

+Compute er Programming Core (12 credit hours)

+PROG 1014Concepts of Programming4

+PROG 1214Database Concepts for Programming4

+PROG 2124Database Programming and Development

 Technical Certificate in Computer Programming

 The Technical Certificate in Computer Programming provides students with instruction and hands-on experience needed to become a software developer.
 Successful completion of the program will empower students with the tools, knowledge, and skills needed to design, develop, debug, and deploy a software application.